 It should be understood that admission to the nursing program is a selective process.
 Selection is based on a point system.
-Points will include but are not limited to the following: HESI score, Pre-requisite GPA, Overall GPA, Residence in Calhoun, Holmes, Jackson, Liberty or Washington County, and obtainment of a previous college degree.
+Points will include but are not limited to the following: HESI score, successful completion of BSC 2086 and BSC 2086L and MCB 2010 and MCB 2010L, Pre-requisite GPA, Overall GPA, Residence in Calhoun, Holmes, Jackson, Liberty or Washington County, and obtainment of a previous college degree.
 The satisfaction of minimum requirements does not automatically guarantee admission.
 When space is limited, preference may be given to students within the community college's assigned district.

 Deadline for Selection: All entry requirements, as outlined in the program application packet, must be completed by the appropriate deadlines for the two start dates each year.
 Please see corresponding application packets for deadlines.